7 Ways to Respond When Someone Shames You

-It’s hard to go back to an old injury and make it right, but sometimes, as we’re seeing in the media right now, it does happen.
+It’s hard to go back to an old injury and make it right, but sometimes it does happen.
 But it’s not a bad idea to think about what you might do to protect yourself if it ever happens again, since, in the moment that you are being humiliated, you probably aren’t able to think about much except how to get away.

 Here are seven suggestions, based on my work as a therapist and current research on the topic.